elmtree-askmo/cloudcannon-app/content/learn/business-and-management/can-you-provide-an-example-scenario-where-a-bottomup-approach-is-effective.md

 url: /learn/business-and-management/questions/can-you-provide-an-example-scenario-where-a-bottomup-approach-is-effective
 score: -1.0
 related_article1:
-    id: 120664
+    id: 120673
     title: >-
-        How does the bottom-up approach help in sequencing information for a presentation?
-    subject: Education Studies
+        What is the Hero’s Journey and how can it be applied to presentations?
+    subject: Art History and Literature
-    url: /learn/education-studies/questions/how-does-the-bottomup-approach-help-in-sequencing-information-for-a-presentation
+    url: /learn/art-history-and-literature/questions/what-is-the-heros-journey-and-how-can-it-be-applied-to-presentations
 related_article2:
-    id: 120662
+    id: 120661
     title: >-
-        Can you define storytelling in the context of presentations?
+        How does mastering the story arc contribute to effective presentations?
-    subject: Digital Media
+    subject: Education Studies
-    url: /learn/digital-media/questions/can-you-define-storytelling-in-the-context-of-presentations
+    url: /learn/education-studies/questions/how-does-mastering-the-story-arc-contribute-to-effective-presentations
 related_article3:
-    id: 120672
+    id: 120675
     title: >-
-        Can you explain the concept of 'In Medias Res' and its application in presentations?
+        What is the Cinderella Story structure and how is it used in presentations?
-    subject: Digital Media
+    subject: Education Studies
-    url: /learn/digital-media/questions/can-you-explain-the-concept-of-in-medias-res-and-its-application-in-presentations
+    url: /learn/education-studies/questions/what-is-the-cinderella-story-structure-and-how-is-it-used-in-presentations
 related_article4:
-    id: 120660
+    id: 120666
     title: >-
-        What is the significance of having a solid foundation in crafting a presentation?
+        What are the steps involved in shaping information using a bottom-up approach?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-having-a-solid-foundation-in-crafting-a-presentation
-related_article5:
-    id: 120686
-    title: >-
-        How can one measure the effectiveness of storytelling in a presentation?
-    subject: Digital Media
+    subject: Business and Management
-    url: /learn/digital-media/questions/how-can-one-measure-the-effectiveness-of-storytelling-in-a-presentation
+    url: /learn/business-and-management/questions/what-are-the-steps-involved-in-shaping-information-using-a-bottomup-approach
 ---

 &nbsp;